|

 rowing, well lose him."

-The rescue party, squeezed into the captains cabin, was
+The rescuers, squeezed into the captains cabin, were holding

 "Can you tell us anything about the layout of a ship like